zemogle/astrosource/README.md

 `--nopanstarrs` [boolean flag] Do not use the PanSTARRS catalogue for calibration.
 Some regions of the sky in PanSTARRS have poorer quality photometry than SDSS.

-`--sdss` [boolean flag] Do not use the SDSS catalogue for calibration.
+`--nosdss` [boolean flag] Do not use the SDSS catalogue for calibration.
 Some regions of the sky in SDSS have poorer quality photometry than PanSTARRS.

 `--bjd` [boolean flag] Convert the MJD time into BJD time for LCO images.